-Special Correspondence.
-Boise, Ida., Jan.
-6.-At a Republican caucus of the members of the lower house of the legislature held this evening, J. Frank Hunt of Bannock 'county, was selected us speaker, a position he has filled in the last two feesions.
-Thursday hight, waived preliminary ex-amination on a charge of burglary Saturday, in Justice Noon's court; he was held to the district court in default of \$500 bonds.
-Mrs. Elizabeth Cole, of Pleasant plaint.
+After the administration of the sacra-ment President J. R. Shepherd offered the payer dedicating the new building, which has just hear completed to the which has just been completed, to the which has just been completed, to the service of the Lord.
+It was named the Paris Second ward assembly hall.
+The remainder of the day was devoted to hearing reports of the ward organiza-tions, presenting the authorities and other business incident to a conference. plaint.
+Which will necessitate a speplaint.
 Which will necessitate a spe-cial session of the court.
-A cutting scrape occurred New Year's eve on west center street near George Dash's paint store about 10:30 p. m., when Night Policeman W. H. Brown was assaulted by Cornelius Taylor, who was drunk.
-The officer was cut in the arm and over the right cye.
+A cutting scrape occurred New Year's eve on west center street near George Dash's paint store about 10:30 p. m., when Night Policeman W. H. Brown was assaulted by Cornellus Taylor, who was drunk.
+The officer was cut in the arm and over the right eye.
 His assailant escaped.
-A small fire occurred this morning at the home of James Walton, car in-specting foreman, 246 south Main street, caused by a burned out range, a hole was burned through the floor and into the cellar.
-Mr. and Mrs. Walton were absent visiting in Salt hake and Logan and the house way in carge of the children.
-The fire-men responded quickly to a tele-phene alarm call and soon put out the fire, which did but Hitle damage.
-George W. Stanger, a prominent rancher at American Falls, has pur-chased the Scharman residence, on north Garfield avenue adjoining the courte of Polife Judge James Knowles, the consideration being \$2,-00.
-Mr. Stanger appreciates the school advantages of Poestello, and will make this place his city residence, and retains his holidays at American Falls.
+A small fire occurred this morning at the home of James Walton, car in-specting foreman, 246 south Main street, caused by a burned out range, a hole was burned through the Hoor and into the cellar.
+Mr. and Mrs. Walton were absent visiting in Salt lake and Logan and the house was in charge of the children.
+The fire-men responded quickly to a tele-phone alarm call and soon put out the fire, which did but little damage.
+George W. Stanger, a prominent rangener at American Falls, has pur-chased the Scharman residence, on north Garfield avenue adjoining the chased the Scharman residence, on north Garfield avenue adjoining the residence of Police Judge James Knowles, the consideration being \$2-000.
+Mr. Stanger appreciates the school advantages of Preatello, and will make this place his city residence, and retains his holidays at American Falls.
+Falls.
+Peter Hansen, the proprietor of the